yurimann/first-ajax/README.md

 ### Practice
 1. Comment out your previous AJAX request so that it will not run
 2. Create a new AJAX request that retrieves the information at the `/ping` url (Send no data, expect text as a response).
-It should run when the same `<button>` from the last step is clicked.
+It should run on the same `<button>` click event as before.
 3. Open your Network tab, reload the page, and run your request.
-4. Investigate the Response sub-tab, what is different between this request and the one in Step 1?
+4. Investigate the Response sub-tab, what is different between this request and the one to the "root path"?
 5. In a `done` callback, use console.log to write the responseData string to the console.
 6. Also in the `done` callback use jQuery to append the responseData string to the `<body>` element.